fastest963/rpcinterface/README.md

 # rpcinterface #

 Build a rpc interface in your webapp or node app.
+Requires jQuery for promises on the web (via browserify).

 ### Usage (with browserify/node) ###